MicrosoftDocs/customer-voice/fp-docs/create-new-survey.md

 ## Add restrictions in text-based questions

 When you create a text-based question (that is, a question of type Text), you can add restrictions to the kind of answers you'll accept from your respondents.
-For example, you can restrict their answers to be a number, an email address, or a string in a predefined format such as a booking ID.
+For example, you can restrict their answers to be a number, an email address, or a string in a predefined format (based on a [regular expression](https://docs.microsoft.com/dotnet/standard/base-types/regular-expression-language-quick-reference)) such as a booking ID.

 1. In the text-based question, select **More settings for question** (...), and then select **Restrictions**.
 2. Select one of the following options from the **Restrictions** list: